teknopaul/generation-x/README.md

         .setAttribute("class", "grey");
     xGen.serialize(System.out);

+## Lambdas

-For JDK 7 we dont have lambdas yet but there is an each method to whet your appetite.
+For JDK 7 we dont have lambdas yet but there is an _each()_ method to whet your appetite.

     xGen.newDocument("/xml")
         .create("div/ul/li[3]")